Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories: The Relative Cotangent Sequence

 which fits into a commuting cube:

 The commutativity of the cube implies that the diagram

-commutes with right-most square a pullback by assumption of $T$ preserving the given pullback with apex $W$.
+commutes with right-most square a pullback.
 The Pullback Lemma thus tells us that the left-most square is a pullback square if and only if the total square is a pullback.
 However, using the commutativity of the cube we see that the rectangle above is equivalent to the diagram:

-The leftmost square above is a pullback by assumption and the rightmost square is a pullback by virtue of $f$ being $T$-unramified.
-Thus by the Pullback Lemma the total square is a pullback; winding this back shows that
+The leftmost square above is a $T$-pullback by assumption and the rightmost square is a $T$-pullback by virtue of $f$ being $T$-unramified.
+Thus by the Pullback Lemma the total square is a $T$-pullback; walking this argument back shows that the diagram

-is a pullback as well.
-It is easy to see that this will also be preserved by all $T^m$ as well.
+is a $T$-pullback as well.
 Hence, $\pi_1$ is $T$-unramified. \end{proof}